el-guemra-br/TubeFlow-GUI/README.md

 ## Project Status & Personal Note
 **TubeFlow GUI** is currently **under active development**.

+> [!NOTE]
+> **A quick heads-up:** Since this is a personal project I work on in my free time, it might not always run perfectly smoothly.
+You might run into a few hiccups or functions that are still being polished.
+Thanks for your patience as I continue to refine it!

 This project began as a humble personal endeavor to fill my free time with something productive and creative.
 While it is a simple tool, it was built with a genuine passion for programming and a desire to make `yt-dlp` more accessible to everyone.
 Coding is a journey, and I’m happy to share this small part of mine with you.

 ## Let's Collaborate!

 I am very open to hearing your thoughts and ideas!
 Whether you have:
 *  **New Ideas** for features
 *  **Modifications** to the source code